Barton Booth: Roles

 His greatest parts, after the title part of Joseph Addison's Cato, which established his reputation as a tragedian, were probably Hotspur and Brutus.
 His King Lear was deemed worthy of comparison with David Garrick's.
 As the ghost in Hamlet he is said never to have had a superior.
-Among his other Shakespearian rôles were Mark Antony, Timon of Athens and Othello.
+Among his other Shakespearean roles were Mark Antony, Timon of Athens and Othello.
 He also played to perfection Lothario in Nicholas Rowe's The Fair Penitent.
 He also starred in Rowe's tragedies Ulysses (1705) as Telemachus and The Royal Convert (1707) as Hengist, King of Kent.
 In 1710 he starred as Athelwold in Aaron Hill's Elfrid.
 He starred as Coriolanus in the 1719 play The Invader of His Country by John Dennis.
 In 1724 he featured in John Gay's tragedy The Captives as Sophernes.

 Booth was twice married; his second wife, Hester Santlow, a noted actress, survived him.
 He was a "poet and acholar as well as actor, and certainly a man of genius...."